srikar2000sundram/-hamgman-the-psychic-winner/README.md

         used_letters.add(user_letter)
         if user_letter in word_letters :
           word_letters.remove(user_letter)

+        else:
+          lives = lives - 1
+          #Takes away a life if wrong
+          print('Letter is not in word. ')

     elif user_letter in used_letters:
      print('You have already guessed that word .
 Please try again')